Find company car tax by make and model

 Understanding UK company car tax

-Company car tax rules have been designed to encourage company car drivers to choose cars with lower levels of CO2 and (from April 2018) NOx emissions; incentives are offered both to the company and to the recipient of the vehicle to select low emission vehicles.
+Company car tax rules have been designed to encourage company car drivers to choose cars with lower levels of CO2 and NOx emissions; incentives are offered both to the company and to the recipient of the vehicle to select low emission vehicles, including 2% BIK for pure-electric cars.

 Under the current system, company and employee company car tax are both based on a percentage of the official value of the car (called the 'P11D'), the percentage being primarily determined by the car's CO2 emissions.
 For the employee, the Benefit-in-Kind (BIK) is then taxed at the appropriate personal tax rate - usually collected through PAYE.